At its core, patented Morphii® technology never asks an individual to try to quantify his or her feelings or experiences.

 Here’s the breakdown:

-Emotions influence motivation,
+Emotions influence motivation, which drives behavior.

 Understanding emotions means you can accurately predict behaviors.